wintan1418/react-calculaltor/README.md

 React calculator
-In this project I built a very simple calculator with React.
-The project is divided into several milestones, and each milestone implements a fucntionality.
-The app is capable is simple mathematical operations such as: sum, substraction, multiplication and division.
+In this project I have  built a  basic calculator using react React.
+The project is divided into five milestones, with each milestone having its different unique  fucntionality.
+The app is capable of performing simple arithmetical tasks such as: addition, substraction, multiplication and division.

 Live version